LeonKuhne/F-Project/readme.md

 ...use functionality from another project
 ...use other peoples code without their permission

-### NODEL
-- fix: currently applying a group to a node doesn't change the root node
+## Todo
 ### PROJECT
 - feature: parse from javascript file
 - feature: export to javascript file
+### NODEL
+- fix: currently applying a group to a node doesn't change the root node
 ### GENERAL
 - fix: saving a group containing a node with joining parents duplicates that node
 ### CODE